 Before I began this project, I worked as a research psychologist for a dozen years.
 For another dozen years previous to that, I was a student.
 Before I was a student, I was just me.

-Last fall, I had the pleasure of talking with Cheryl Fusco-Johnson of KRUU radio in Fairfield, Iowa (the station is completely powered by solar energy!).
+A couple of years ago I had the pleasure of talking with Cheryl Fusco-Johnson of KRUU radio in Fairfield, Iowa (the station is completely powered by solar energy!).
 We spent a delightful hour talking about the Mississippi River and writing.
 You can stream the interview here.